Would Not Shoot a Civilian

 - In Death Star the fact that the titular superweapon can, well, can destroy an entire planet doesn't sit easy with a number of the people working on it for this reason.
 They comfort themselves by saying it will never actually be used on an inhabited world, just moons and large ships and so on, and this will scare people into behaving.
 After it's tested on a prison world there are some excuses, but even claiming that all those prisoners were vicious scum who'd never be allowed to leave could only go so far; there had been guards, too, who hadn't been evacuated.
 Later, the gunner states that he can't believe for an instant that all of the people on Alderaan were Rebels.

 - In Lois McMaster Bujold's Vorkosigan Saga novel Captain Vorpatril's Alliance, Ivan, mindful of his uncle's stern lectures about treating prisoners of war, has them wake up the stunned goons for necessities.

-- Omar Little of The Wire is a Robin Hood-type who robs (and kills) drug dealers for a living, but he only targets those involved in "the game".
+- Omar Little of The Wire is a Robin Hood-type who robs (and sometimes wounds or even kills) drug dealers for a living, but he only targets those involved in "the game".
 One of the Barksdale crew killing an ordinary guy is what first motivates him to give the police information.

-Bunk: So, why'd you step up on this?
+So, why'd you step up on this?
+Omar: